-- " Avoid making definitive or causal health claims or outcomes about wellness products, treatments, remedies, modalities, practices, etc. Instead, use words and phrases that leave room for varied results. - X INCORRECT: Adding spirulina to a morning smoothie will detoxify your liver. - \checkmark CORRECT: Adding spirulina to a morning smoothie may help support proper liver functioning. - X INCORRECT: Drinking oolong tea cures leaky gut and causes weight-loss. - \checkmark CORRECT: Drinking oolong tea may help relieve symptoms of leaky gut and support weight-loss efforts by helping you stay hydrated. - " The following words/phrases are in the safe zone: - " Can - " Support - " Has been linked to
+" Avoid making definitive or causal health claims or outcomes about wellness products, treatments, remedies, modalities, practices, etc. Instead, use words and phrases that leave room for varied results.

+X INCORRECT: Adding spirulina to a morning smoothie will detoxify your liver.

+- ✓ CORRECT: Adding spirulina to a morning smoothie may help support proper liver functioning. - X INCORRECT: Drinking oolong tea cures leaky gut and causes weight-loss. - \checkmark CORRECT: Drinking oolong tea may help relieve symptoms of leaky gut and support weight-loss efforts by helping you stay hydrated. - " The following words/phrases are in the safe zone:
-- " Could

-- " Promote
+" Can " Support " Has been linked to

-- " Is known for
+" Could " Promote " Is known for

-- " May - " Associated with
+" May " Associated with " Has been reported

-- " Might - " Related to
+" Might " Related to